 Our Webpages use "Piwik", an open source web analytics application published under the GNU General Public License available at http://piwik.org/ (hereinafter referred to as "Piwik").
 Piwik uses a cookie to analyze your user behavior when you visit our Webpages.
 The cookie, which is stored on your computer when you visit the Webpages, also saves and transmits your masked IP address.
 This means that when the data is transmitted to our server, the IP address is anonymized in such a way that we cannot identify you as a visitor of our website.
-The usage data transmitted to us by the cookie is analyzed only by us and is not disclosed to third parties.
 The analysis serves only to help us optimize and improve our website.

 You may configure your browser to prevent the cookie from being installed.
 Please be advised, however, that, if you do so, you may not be able to make full use of all the features available on our Webpages.
 You may furthermore prevent the cookie-generated data based on your usage of these Webpages (including your IP address) from being collected and processed by selecting the following box.
 Your browser then creates an "opt-out cookie," preventing Piwik from collecting usage data.
 Please note: Deleting your browser's cookies also deletes the opt-out cookie.
 You can re-enable the cookie by re-selecting this box.

 By using our Webpages, you consent to the processing of data collected about you, in the manner set forth above and for the aforementioned purpose.
 For more information about Piwik and data privacy, please visit http://piwik.org/privacy/.